Xetibo/ReSet-Doc/sections/literature.typ

 While researching systems, two potential mitigations for security concerns could be of interest for ReSet.
 The first is simply enforcing plugins to use an open license.
-This could be done with a copy-left license which would enforce that any code utilizing code of ReSet would also need to provide their sourcecode with the same license.
+This could be done with a copy-left license which would enforce that any code utilizing code of ReSet would also need to provide their source code with the same license.
 Currently, ReSet is already distributed under the GNU General Public License V3-or-later, which would apply the copy-left nature.
 Issues with this approach occur with legal questions, as enforcing copy-left